-The NBA wants you to believe Michael Jordan had the flu in game 5 of the 1997 NBA finals in Utah.
+The NBA wants you to believe Michael Jordan had the flu in Game 5 of the 1997 NBA finals in Utah.
 Gatorade wants you to believe he survived that game by drinking a bunch of sugary high fructose corn syrup.
-Bill Simmons and Jalen Rose want you to believe it wasn’t Gatorade in his system but something more intoxicating.
-MJ’s trainer Tim Grover wants you to believe that he was “100 PERCENT POISONED!”
+Bill Simmons and Jalen Rose wants you to believe it wasn’t Gatorade in his system but something more intoxicating.
+MJ’s trainer, Tim Grover, wants you to believe that he was “100 PERCENT POISONED!”
 Yes poisoned!

 This is how Grover explained it to TrueHoop TV

 We were in Park City, Utah, up in a hotel.
 Room service stopped at like nine o’clock.
 He got hungry and we really couldn’t find any other place to eat.
 So we said eh, the only thing I can find is a pizza place.
 So we says all right, order pizza.

 We had been there for a while.
 Everybody knew what hotel.
 Park City was not many hotels back then.
 So everyone kind of knew where we were staying.

 I take the pizza and I tell them: “I’ve got a bad feeling about this. … I’ve just got a bad feeling about this.”